 The symptoms must significantly interfere with the person’s normal functioning and occur nearly every day.4

-Major depressive disorder can have potentially fatal outcomes such as an associated increased risk of suicidality and self-harm.The number of the above symptoms present in a given individual and their subsequent impact on daily functioning correlates with the severity of the disorder.4
+These symptoms, plus the pervasive sadness that depression can have can be potentially fatal, resulting in outcomes such as an associated increased risk of suicidality and self-harm.The number of the above symptoms present in a given individual and their subsequent impact on daily functioning correlates with the severity of the disorder.4

 Although any type of substance abuse or dependence may co-occur with mood disorders, several types of substance use may exemplify particularly prevalent comorbidities: